 - Don’t let rubbish become a threat – packaging, waste or rubbish must not be left to accumulate anywhere on the premises.
 It should be moved regularly to a safe storage place.
 Safe storage means metal bins with closed lids – preferably locked away in their own compartment.

 - Arrange regular collections of refuse and waste by the Local Authority or a contractor.

-- Help and advice on protecting yourself against arson can be obtained from your local Fire Brigade, Crime & Disorder Reduction Partnership (via the Police) or your insurer.
+- Help and advice on protecting yourself against arson can be obtained from your local Fire Service, Crime & Disorder Reduction Partnership (via the Police) or your insurer.

 For a monthly checklist for site managers go to Questionnaire 3 it may be of some assistance.